 This program consists of required courses and elective courses for a minimum of 30 units.

 Students complete the following

 This course focuses on the management and reporting activities of typical engineering development projects.
 Through seminars and workshops it builds the student's skills at estimating project cost and schedule, keeping a project on track, and handing over the completed project to a customer or another team.
 A writing workshop emphasizes techniques for writing proposals, and writing and controlling documentation.
 Note that ENSC 820 will not count towards the course work requirement of students enrolled in the MASc program.

-and 15 units of additional graduate courses (any graduate courses from ENSC or up to 9 units from other departments in the Faculty of Applied Sciences or the Faculty of Science; ENSC 703 cannot be used towards this requirement).
+and 15 units of additional graduate courses (any graduate courses from ENSC or up to 9 units from other departments in the Faculty of Applied Sciences or the Faculty of Science; ENSC 704 can be taken twice and counted towards this requirement).